Do you dream of self-guided motorcycle touring? If so, you’ve come to the right place!

 Consider purchasing a used motorcycle if you’re looking for an affordable option.
-Whilst Instagram shows extravagant trips on top-of-the-range BMW GS’s, used bikes are often the better choice for the normal rider.
-Here is a post we did on used touring bikes.
+While Instagram shows extravagant trips on top-of-the-range BMW GSs, used bikes are often the better choice for the normal rider., used bikes are often the better choice for the normal rider.

-Additionally, consider the size and weight of the bike when making your decision.
+Additionally, consider the bike’s size and weight when deciding.
 These factors will play a massive role in determining how easy (or difficult) it is to manage it throughout your tour.

-Lastly, ensure the bike you hire (or buy) comes with adequate storage solutions for your kit (panniers, top box/roll bag, tank bag etc.) And don’t forget to read up on the tank range!
+Lastly, ensure the bike you hire (or buy) has adequate storage solutions for your kit (panniers, top box/roll bag, tank bag, etc.) And remember to read up on the tank range!
 This is especially important if you’re headed off the beaten track, where you might not see a fuel station for a few hundred miles.

 Preparing for a Self-Guided Motorcycle Tour

 Preparing for a motorcycle tour requires careful planning and attention to detail.
-But fortunately, most self-guided tour operators do the hard work for you!
+Fortunately, most self-guided tour operators do the hard work for you!

 Before you hit the open road, a few steps must be taken to ensure your journey is as safe and enjoyable as possible.